yxyzyxy/yxyzyxy.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a math teacher at [Valley Christian Schools](https://valleychristianschools.org/).
 I was a graduate student in math at the [University of California, Santa Cruz](https://www.math.ucsc.edu/index.html) after completing my undergraduate studies at [Reed College](https://www.reed.edu/math/).
 I've also had the opportunity to be a part of the [Budapest Semesters in Mathematics](https://budapestsemesters.com/) and the [Math in Moscow](https://mathinmoscow.org/) study abroad programs.
-You can find more details about my math work and publications in the [math stuff](/math/) page or the [blog](/blog/), but generally, I like [category theory](https://en.wikipedia.org/wiki/Abstract_nonsense).
+You can find more details about my math work in the [Math Stuff](/math/) page.
+I'll also occasionally post some math in my blog, [Young's Tableaux](/blog/), too.
+Generally speaking, I like [category theory](https://en.wikipedia.org/wiki/Abstract_nonsense).

 You can contact me by emailing me at ykim at valleychristianschools dot org.
 If I don't respond within 48 hours, try resending your email.